 Serious Violence Duty

-Tackling serious violence is a key priority for our Community Safety Partnership.
-The Serious Violence Duty will be introduced as part of the Police, Crime, Sentencing and Courts Bill, alongside Serious Violence Reduction Orders (SVROs) and Offensive Weapon Homicide Reviews.
-It forms a key part of the Government’s wider programme of work to prevent and reduce serious violence; taking a whole-system approach to understand the causes and consequences of serious violence, focused on prevention and early intervention.
-The Serious Violence Duty allows flexibility to include other types of serious violence such as domestic abuse and sexual offences and other related types of serious violence, such as alcohol-related violence, modern slavery or gender-based violence.
+The Serious Violence Duty was introduced in January 2023 as part of the Police, Crime, Sentencing and Courts Act, which forms a key part of the Government policy to prevent and reduce serious violence.
+The Duty encourages taking a whole-system approach to understand the causes and consequences of serious violence, focussing on prevention and early intervention.

 Serious Violence Duty Response Strategy for Norfolk